AustrianLinuxMemer/neotest/groups.md

 - `gold`: Used Gold Ingots and equivalent
 - `diamond`: Used for Diamonds and equivalent
 - `gem`: An overarching group that all gems (including diamonds) belong to
+- `nugget_iron`: Used to identify items that smelt down to iron nuggets
+- `nugget_gold`: Used to identify items that smelt down to gold nuggets

 For items that wish to not be included in the creative menu, simply add `no_creative = 1` to the item's group